martygrant/visualsemantics/README.md

 * Vision processing is implemented in Python using the [YOLO](https://pjreddie.com/darknet/yolo/) network.
 * Adding detected objects as Individuals to the ontology data file is also implemented in Python using the [Owlready2](https://pypi.org/project/Owlready2/) library.
 * The SWRL rules are applied with a Java program using the [SWRL API](https://github.com/protegeproject/swrlapi).

+Requires:
+* Python3
+* Java 8+ to run SWRL API code.
+Must be Java 8 to compile and build.